“In these times of sedition, well, nothing is dull”

 TRACKS: 1) Intro: I Switched My Robot Off; 2) Ascension; 3) Strobelite; 4) Saturnz Barz; 5) Momentz; 6) Interlude: The Non-Conformist Oath; 7) Submission; 8) Charger; 9) Interlude: Elevator Going Up; 10) Andromeda; 11) Busted and Blue; 12) Interlude: Talk Radio; 13) Carnival; 14) Let Me Out; 15) Interlude: Penthouse; 16) Sex Murder Party; 17) She’s My Collar; 18) Interlude: The Elephant; 19) Hallelujah Money; 20) We Got the Power; [BONUS TRACKS:] 21) Interlude: New World; 22) The Apprentice; 23) Halfway to the Halfway House; 24) Out of Body; 25) Ticker Tape; 26) Circle of Friendz

-Gorillaz is a virtual band masterminded by musician Damon Albarn (of Blur) and artist Jamie Hewlett, and comprised of fictional members 2-D, Murdoc Niccals, Noodle, and Russel Hobbs.
+Gorillaz is a virtual band masterminded by musician Damon Albarn (of Blur) and artist Jamie Hewlett, and comprises fictional members 2-D, Murdoc Niccals, Noodle, and Russel Hobbs.
 This project has become famous over the course of the 2000s, in part due to its music, mixing pop, electronic and hip hop while incorporating a variety of guest stars, and in part due to the universe in which the band evolves, as can be seen in its music videos and other promotional material.
 Demon Days (2005) is their most popular release, and their most well-known songs include “Clint Eastwood”, “Feel Good Inc.”, “DARE”, and “On Melancholy Hill”.

 What may have been Damon Albarn’s greatest challenge in reviving the Gorillaz name seven years after its last release was to update the project’s sound for the current era, all while remaining distinctly Gorillaz.
 For such a pop act to retain its relevance and popularity over the years, with long spans of silence from one record to another, it needs to keep its eyes peeled on the sound of mainstream music as it evolves and stay on the cutting edge; Albarn had already pulled this off with Demon Days and Plastic Beach (2010), but the span of time between the latter album and Gorillaz’ latest effort saw many changes in popular culture, not just musically but socially and politically as well.